-64 Conclusions
+6 Conclusions

-230 The sound and light phenomena reported in the sources quoted are typical for a meteoroid (fireball) entering the atmosphere.
+The sound and light phenomena reported in the sources quoted are typical for a meteoroid (fireball) entering the atmosphere.

 Light effects were probably less prominent in this case because the event happened in broad day-light.
 The air bursts are produced when the original body is broken up into fragments while experiencing extreme pressure and temperature conditions during descent through the atmosphere (Lissauer and De Pater, 2013).

 From the description, it not unlikely that several pieces landed on the ground, and they may well be still partly preserved considering the climatic conditions (arid) of the Booghin area and that they, like the only known specimen, might have been quite deeply buried and protected.
-So far, search efforts that may have been undertaken have been misled by the notion of "Veramin", pointing to the wrong area.
+So far, search efforts that may have been undertaken have been misled by the notion of people are mentioned in the cardboard text.

-There is no first-hand information as regards the fall available.
-The purported eyewitnesses of the Shahsevan-e Baghdadi people are mentioned in the cardboard text.
 There is a number of secondary and, in details, contradictory sources that we have taken part of.
 It appears as the simplest explanation to the mess is largely the ignorance of the Westerners at that time, about the language and geography of Persia.
 The vagueness in the local sources is another contributing factor.
-An alternative possible, but unlikely, explanation could be that someone deliberately spread false information about the fall to conceal it.
-This, however, seems less plausible since the stone was already secured before the foreigners became involved, and it was the Shah himself who decided to inform them.
+An alternative, but unlikely, explanation could be that someone deliberately spread false information about the fall to conceal it.